-This course assesses clinical competency in preparation for professional employment.
-Students assess, plan, treat, and evaluate outcomes for patients with diverse medical, dental, and social histories.
+This course assesses clinical competency in preparation for professional employment in which students assess, plan, treat, and evaluate outcomes for patients with diverse medical, dental, and social histories.
 Students may participate in clinics designed to simulate private practice.
 Students are evaluated with the expectation of demonstrating advanced proficiency in direct patient care.